 The IOP program at BasePoint Academy is customized to meet your teen’s unique needs, including medication management, education counseling, and aftercare plans.
 When your teenager needs more than once-a-week therapy to overcome a mental health disorder, call BasePoint Academy to learn more about the intensive outpatient program.

 How Much Does IOP for Adolescents Cost?

-IOP mental health costs vary depending on several factors.
-When you identify an IOP near me, the financial counselor at the facility can offer information about the treatment costs that are related to the intensity of therapy your teenager requires.
-After the cost of a mental health IOP near me is identified, your out-of-pocket costs depend on your insurance coverage.
+Teen IOP mental health costs vary depending on several factors.
+When you identify an intensive outpatient mental health program near me, the financial counselor at the facility can offer information about the treatment costs that are related to the intensity of therapy your teenager requires.
+After the cost of a mental health adolescent IOP near me is identified, your out-of-pocket costs depend on your insurance coverage.